edragoev1/pdfjet/README.md

 ./run-swift.sh 15

-NOTE: On freshly installed Ubuntu 22.04 I got two errors:
+NOTE: On freshly installed Ubuntu 22.10 I got the following errors:

 fatal error: sys/types.h: No such file or directory

-This was fixed by running:
+You can fix this by installing libc6-dev:

 sudo apt install libc6-dev